iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 This tutorial is meant to walk you through the process of performing basic setup and testing for controlling a Vertiq module with a flight controller using :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>`.
-This tutorial covers only the basics of testing that the flight controller can make the module spin with the appropriate protocol, not the setup of any additional flight controller peripherals like an RC controller or a GPS.
-This tutorial takes you from a totally fresh module and flight controller, to a module that can be controlled with the :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>` protocols from the flight controller.
+This tutorial covers only the basics of testing that the flight controller can spin your modules with the appropriate protocol, and not the setup of any additional flight controller peripherals like an RC controller or a GPS.
+This tutorial takes you from a totally fresh module and flight controller to a :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>` controllable module through the flight controller.

 This tutorial covers setup and testing on `ArduCopter <https://ardupilot.org/copter/>`_ using `Mission Planner <https://ardupilot.org/planner/>`_ and
 `PX4 <https://px4.io/>`_ using `QGroundControl <http://qgroundcontrol.com/>`_.
-It covers using both the :ref:`Standard PWM <hobby_standard_pwm>` additional :ref:`DSHOT <hobby_dshot>`
+It covers using both the :ref:`Standard PWM <hobby_standard_pwm>` and :ref:`DSHOT <hobby_dshot>`
-protocols, since the setup process is largely similar for both protocols.
-In the places where there are differences, the proper steps for both types of protocol are explained.
+protocols, since each setup process is largely similar.
+In the places where there are differences, the proper steps for both protocols are explained.

 These instructions are applicable to any Vertiq module using speed firmware.
 Though they have different form factors and some different configuration parameters available, the configuration and setup for basic control with Standard PWM or DSHOT is the same for all Vertiq speed modules.
 This example uses a Vertiq 81-08 for demonstration purposes,